 Louis Vuitton manages to stay ahead of trends mainly due to their brand image and reputation but also thanks to their artistic collaborations, like the one with contemporary artist Jeff Koons in 2017, Louis Vuitton has resurrected iconic leather accessories, with younger consumers now enthusiastically embracing those products.

 Moreover, Louis Vuitton decided to take the customization trend a step further by starting their “Now Yours Run Away” personalization program for sneakers (2018).
 Because authenticity and self-expression are important to Chinese consumers, they like influencing the design process of the products they are going to buy.
-This is why the customization trend responds well to the chinese needs.
+This is why the customization trend responds well to Chinese needs.

-The next step for Louis Vuitton on the Chinese market is that it will continue to invest in cross-channel customer experiences.
+The next step for Louis Vuitton in the Chinese market is that it will continue to invest in cross-channel customer experiences.
 Louis Vuitton is a digitally-minded forerunner in the field, but mature consumers might distance themselves from the brand because of overexposure.
-Louis Vuitton is a heritage brand that moved from ads starring 20th-century titans like Mikhail S. Gorbachev and Francis Ford Coppola instead featured video game characters and celebrities in their campaigns.
+Louis Vuitton is a heritage brand that moved from ads starring 20th-century titans like Mikhail S. Gorbachev and Francis Ford Coppola instead featuring video game characters and celebrities in their campaigns.

 Louis Vuitton Partnership with JD

-It’s been announced that LVMH and e-crossborder platform J.D have come to partner up, resulting in the fact that the brand will have its Mini Program directly accessible from the JingDong (JD) product pages to further its e-commerce entry on the Chinese market.
+It’s been announced that LVMH and e-crossborder platform J.D have come to partner up, resulting in the fact that the brand will have its Mini Program directly accessible from the JingDong (JD) product pages to further its e-commerce entry into the Chinese market.
 Louis Vuitton does not plan to sell its products via JD.com’s platform, instead, the users are redirected to the luxury brand’s Mini Program to confirm the transaction.
 With this new partnership with LV, JD is creating an unprecedented Omnichannel model to provide a “seamless eCommerce experience”.